-RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kind Of Roles!
-View Pictures
+RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kinds Of Roles!

 Ambareesh was versatile in everything that he did and could pull off the role of a baddie, hero and a young dude with so much ease.
 In case you've not seen Ambareesh in a blonde look, look no further than this picture.

-The Beard Look & Serious Look
+The Serious Look

 From playing fun and witty roles to sporting a beard and glasses in a serious avatar, Ambareesh has been there and done that, folks!